yaqwsx/bcthesis/caching.md

 # Implementation of Partial Store

-In this section we provide in detail description of our dependency-based caching implementation in \symdivine and make an overview of small differences to theoretical description provided in previous section.
+In this section we provide in detail description of our dependency-based caching implementation in \symdivine and make an overview of small differences to the theoretical description provided in previous section.

 We have implemented this caching technique as a new data store -- *partial store*.
-As a non-trivial part of the data store interface is implemented in the same manner as \smt store (e.g. all `implement_{op}` functions), we abstracted them to a new base class, which both \smt and partial store are derived from.
+As a non-trivial part of the data store interface is implemented in the same manner as \smt store (e.g. all `implement_{op}` functions), we abstracted them to a new base class.
+Both \smt and partial store are derived from this class.
 Thus we needed to provide only segment related function, `deref`, `load`, `store`, `prune` and `implement_input` functions.

 We have implemented a data structure called *dependency group*.
 This structure